rsanchez/craft-cli/README.md

 CRAFT_ENVIRONMENT="mysite.dev" craft show:config
 ```

 Craft CLI is [dotenv](https://github.com/vlucas/phpdotenv) aware, and will automagically load environment variables from a `.env` file in your project root (path can be customised via `.craft-cli.php`).
+You may set your Craft environment by setting a `CRAFT_ENVIRONMENT` variable in your `.env` file.

 ## Commands